Sharon Ray

-Sharon A. Ray is an American politician serving as a member of the Ohio House of Representatives from the 66th district.
+Sharon A. Ray is an American politician who served as a member of the Ohio House of Representatives from the 66th district.
 She won the seat after incumbent Republican Steve Hambley decided to run for the Medina County Board of Commissioners.
 She defeated Democrat Donna Beheydt in 2020, winning 64.8% to 35.2%.

+Ray served as chair of the General Government Committee, and served on the Children & Human Services, Energy, and Finance Committees.

+Ray resigned from the Ohio House of Representatives in September 2026 after being appointed as the Medina County recorder.